-Pressing past a giant People's Liberation Army green iron door, a concrete cavern the size of a football field opens up.
+Pressing past a giant People's Liberation Army green iron door, a concrete cavern the size of a football field opens up in China.

 One wall, stretching over a hundred feet high, displays neon lit movie panels with images of atomic weapons and plutonium processing.